List of The Ren & Stimpy Show characters: Powers and abilities

-Powdered Toast Man is endowed with various abilities and like many superheroes, has a mysterious background and an alter ego.
-The character's catch phrase is "Leave everything to me".
+Powdered Toast Man has a number of abilities and, like many superheroes, has a mysterious background and an alter ego.
+The character's catchphrase is "Leave everything to me".

-Powdered Toast Man can fly, either by releasing flatulence, or by inserting his head into a special toaster and launching from it, or merely by pushing off from the ground.
-He also flies backwards.
-He can hover in mid-air as well.
-His powers include some offensive weapons: high-velocity raisins shot from his mouth, hyper-corrosive croutons fired from his armpit, butter pats that are launched from the top of his head, and hyper-acidic marmalade from his navel.
-There are several signals that alert Powdered Toast Man to danger: his tongue phone, the inflation of his briefs, the dissipation of the toast particles in his head, or the reading of emergency messages encoded in slices of olive loaf.

-He is apparently made entirely of Powdered Toast, as he can produce fully formed similar toast by flicking his wrist or by separating his head (which is made of two pieces of toast) and scraping the interior with a butter knife.
-His head is therefore depicted as being made of two identical pieces of toast, each complete with a face.
+Powdered Toast Man can fly by flatulence, by inserting his head into a special toaster and launching from it, or by pushing off from the ground.
+He also flies backwards, and can hover in midair.
+His powers include projection of offensive weapons: high-velocity raisins shot from his mouth, hyper-corrosive croutons fired from his armpit, butter pats launched from the top of his head, and acidic marmalade from his navel.
+There are several signals that alert Powdered Toast Man to danger: his tongue phone, the inflation of his briefs, the dissipation of toast particles in his head, or the reading of emergency messages encoded in slices of olive loaf.
+He is apparently made entirely of powdered toast, since he can produce fully formed toast by flicking his wrist or separating his head (which is made of two pieces of toast) and scraping the interior with a butter knife.
+His head is depicted as two identical pieces of toast, each with a face.

-By day, Powdered Toast Man is Pastor Toastman, a "cool youth deacon".
-His disguise is composed of a pair of thick black spectacles and a pastor's collar, a possible parody of Superman's thinly disguised alter ego, Clark Kent.
-Pastor Toastman's office also serves as his headquarters, and he is served by a lovely young female assistant named "Catholic High School Girl" and it is strongly suggested that the two have a romantic relationship.

-Accomplishments

-Most of Powdered Toast Man's accomplishments are dubious and pyrrhic - if he ever succeeds it is usually accidentally, and at the cost of unintentionally inflicting havoc on someone else.
-Additionally, he fights for the sake of Ignorance and Prejudice.